 Figure 6.29.2.2-1: Different protocols and RTP media streams multiplexed into a single UDP/IP traffic flow.

 Each UDP/IP datagram only carries one of the protocols and there are rules for how to identify the protocol using the first two bytes of the UDP payload.
 In case of (S)RTP, it is further possible to identify a specific media stream based on specific RTP header fields.
 This solution proposes to extend the packet detection information used in the 5G System beyond the IP 5-tuple in such a way that specific protocol(s) and specific RTP media stream(s) can be identified and be mapped to distinct QoS flows according to their QoS requirements.
 PDU Set based QoS handling may or may not be applied to any of the QoS flows.
-PDUs not identified as belonging to a specific protocol and hence are unidentified beyond the IP 5-tuple are mapped to a QoS flow providing ordinary QoS as per pre-Rel.
+PDUs not identified by the UPF as belonging to a specific protocol and a specific RTP media stream and hence are unidentified beyond the IP 5-tuple are mapped to a QoS flow providing ordinary QoS as per pre-Rel.
 18 QoS.
+PDUs that are identified by the UPF as belonging to a specific protocol and a specific RTP media stream, but are not identified by the UPF as belonging to a PDU Set (i.e. are lone PDUs within the media stream) may also be mapped to a QoS flow providing ordinary QoS.

 Any mechanisms for identifying PDU Sets defined in Release 18 such as using the RTP PDU Set Header Extension defined in TS 26.522 [20] can be applied.

 Note that this solution only applies to applications that use the specific protocols and multiplexing rules standardized in the IETF.
 These are already in widespread use.
-This solution does not address how specific information carried within end-to-end encrypted transport protocols such as DTLS or QUIC can be identified. ,If DTLS or QUIC are multiplexed within the same UDP/IP traffic flow as (S)RTP, distinct QoS handling can however be applied to them on the protocol level.
+This solution does not address how specific information carried within end-to-end encrypted transport protocols such as DTLS or QUIC can be identified.
+However, if this information (i.e. per-PDU metadata that indicates sub-flow and PDU Set information) is identifiable at the UPF, the solution allows PDU Set handling and differentiated QoS on a per-sub-flow basis.
+In addition, if DTLS or QUIC are multiplexed within the same UDP/IP traffic flow as (S)RTP, distinct QoS handling can be applied to them on the protocol level.

 6.29.2.3 Detection of protocols and media streams